-If you sometimes struggle to remember passwords, or if you're ever tempted to re-use a password, a password manager can help.
+If you struggle to remember passwords, or if you re-use them, then a password manager can help.

-A password manager can store your usernames and passwords — securely encrypted — and can generate strong random passwords for you.
-This makes it far easier to have a different and strong password for each site you use.
+A password manager stores your usernames and passwords securely.
+It can also generate strong passwords for you.
+This makes it much easier to have a different and strong password for each site you use.
 There are options to store the passwords on your local system or in cloud storage, and for collaborating with a team.

 KeePassXC